tonyfederer/OutlookFileDrag/Readme.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BSAGCF5VAJLN2)

 ## Version History

+### 1.0.10
+- Fixed System.ArgumentException bug in ReadHGlobalIntoStream method when reading more than 4 KB introduced in version 1.0.8.

 ### 1.0.9
 - If files were dropped and drop effect was "move", then override to "copy" so original item is not deleted